sholladay/squatter/README.md

 Any valid npm package name.

+## CLI

+See [squatter-cli](https://github.com/sholladay/squatter-cli) to use this on the command line.

 ## Contributing

 See our [contributing guidelines](https://github.com/sholladay/squatter/blob/master/CONTRIBUTING.md "The guidelines for participating in this project.") for more details.